Intercountry Adoption

 • Leave DNA samples with your medical provider in case it is necessary for your family to access them.

-• Share important documents, login information, and points of contact with family so that they can manage your affairs if you are unable to return as planned to the United States.
+• Share important documents, login information, and points of contact with loved ones.
+This is so they can manage your affairs if you are unable to return as planned to the United States.
+Review thoroughly this list of documents to prepare for your trip.

 • Develop a communication plan with family and/or your employer or host organization so that they can monitor your safety and location as you travel through high-risk areas.
 This plan should specify who you would contact first, and how they should share the information.